-BWMC refutes the MedStar Hospitals' claim made that the Cardiac Surgery Chapter does not provide an applicable need analysis and states that it has appropriately established need under this standard, which BWMC states is the applicable Need standard of the SHP.
+BWMC refutes the MedStar Hospitals' claim that the Cardiac Surgery Chapter does not provide an applicable need analysis and states that it has appropriately established need under this standard, which BWMC states is the applicable need standard of the SHP.
 It notes that the Chapter does not require an applicant to address existing capacity and rejects the MedStar Hospitals' approach to claiming that there is sufficient cardiac surgery capacity as one that has no basis in regulation.
 (DI #42GF, pp. 2-4).

-In its response to comments, BWMC reviews the analysis and assumptions it used to project an ability to perform 200 cardiac surgery cases per year (a direct response to the first project review standard, Minimum Volume, but relevant to this standard as well.)
-It notes its compliance with this standard's requirements that it account for the utilization trends in the most recent published utilization projections of open heart surgery cases in its volume projections and states that it accounted for the cardiac surgery candidates being identified through diagnostic cardiac catheterizations at BWMC in its volume analysis.
+BWMC reviews the analysis and assumptions it used to project an ability to perform 200 cardiac surgery cases per year in its direct response to the minimum volume standard, which is relevant to this standard as well.
+It notes its compliance with this standard's requirements that it account for the utilization trends in the most recent published utilization projections of cardiac